-If you want to know how to Photoshop with iPhone, you've come to the right place.
-Although Adobe has recently released Photoshop for the iPad, a fully-fledged version of the original desktop software, this has yet to port across to smartphone users.
+It's true that while Adobe has recently released Photoshop for the iPad, a fully-fledged version of the original desktop software, this isn't yet available for smartphone users (even those with the best smartphones).

 Photoshop Express can be seen as 'Photoshop lite' for the iPhone and does a good job at providing plenty of editing tools combined with selective adjustments to cover just about every editing requirement you’d need while mobile.